JefGrailet/treenet/v3/README.md

-# About TreeNET v3.0
+# About TreeNET v3

-*Last edited by Jean-François Grailet, January 31, 2017*
+*Last edited by Jean-François Grailet, April 14, 2017*

 ## Overview of the changes

 ### A full suite of software